equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 sections:

 1. What are Bounded Contexts
-2. Bounded Contexts via Interface Objects (theory around my solution)
+2. Bounded Contexts via Interface Objects (theory around this pragmatic solution)
 3. Example Rails code
 4. Summary
 5. Comparison of other ways how to do Bounded Contexts in Rails